Sylvestre2251/Order-by-disorder-project-final-repository/README.md

 Implementing a classical monte carlo simulation of the spins in a Kagome 2D lattice with overrelaxation

-Observing a phase transition at finite temprature via observales such as specific heat
+Observing a phase transition at finite temperature via observables such as specific heat

 # Usage